mtoneatto/PUI2016_-met414-/HW8_met414/HW8_Review_esg336.md

        - The first thing that came to mind is "What is Enrique trying to hide about Fri-Sun"

 - Including the location of the felonies would make the plot clearer and more informative

+- Reviewing this plot was quite enjoyable, thank you.